Ethan-ThinkGeo/EditOverlayStylesSample-ForWebForms/README.md

 ### Description

-In today’s Web project, we learn how to control the styles of the EditOverlay for both the default style and the editing style.
+This Web project demonstrates how to control the styles of the **EditOverlay**, for both the default style and the editing style.
 In order to accomplish this, we write some javascript code.
-Look at the code in the “script” tag to see how we can control the fill color, the opacity, the border width etc of the features in the EditOverlay.
+Look at the code in the *script* tag to see how we can control the fill color, the opacity, the border width, and other attributes of the features in the **EditOverlay**.

 ![Screenshot](https://github.com/ThinkGeo/EditOverlayStylesSample-ForWebForms/blob/master/ScreenShot.png)